Sajjangarh Biological Park – Sajjan Garh Biological Park – Biological Park Udaipur

 Located at a safe distance of 7 km from the winding road and 5 Km from the old city of Udaipur, Sajjangarh Wildlife Sanctuary is situated on the foothill of Sajjangarh Palace which in turn sits on the Bansdara Peak of the Aravalli Range at an elevation of 944 m above the sea level.

 Architecture of Sajjangarh Wildlife Sanctuary

-Sajjangarh Wildlife Sanctuary is spread in 5.19 square kilometers.
-There is a rock-solid wall of Kishan Pol which protects the sanctuary.
+Sajjangarh Wildlife Sanctuary is spread in 5.19 square kilometres.
+There is a rock-solid wall of Chirag Pol which protects the sanctuary.
 Recently, the fencing of the entire hillock region is done to keep the vegetal cover intact.
 The sanctuary is facilitated with a small network of roads to ease the accessibility to various parts of the Safari Park.
 There is an artificial lake named Jiyan Lake which supports the sanctuary.
 The lake is also referred to as Tiger Lake or Bari Lake.
 Built-in 1664, this lake was built by Maharana Raj Singh of Mewar dynasty.
 The King named the lake on his mother’s name, Jana Devi.
 The Jiyan Lake covers 1.25 square miles and has a huge water storage capacity of about 400 million cubic feet.

 Best Time to Visit Sajjangarh Wildlife Sanctuary

 The best time to visit Sajjangarh Wildlife Sanctuary is between August and October.
 Monsoon season enhances the exotic beauty of Sajjangarh Wildlife Sanctuary.

 - An adventure’s retreat as this is an excellent trekking point to explore the scenic beauty from Gorilla Point to Tiger Lake